 2. Take antihistamines up to two weeks before you go on holiday (check with your doctor first - your GP can also prescribe some) or as soon as you start to develop the rash.
 Try also calcium tablets (above).

-3. Shop for over the counter sprays and remedies (but with minimal ingredients - this is definitely a case of less is more.
+3. Shop for over-the-counter sprays and remedies (but with minimal ingredients - this is definitely a case of less is more.
 Fragrance has no place here).
-Odaban, £11.52 is an antiperspirant spray that's perfume-free and based on aluminium salt to reduce excess sweating; Magicool Plus Prickly Heat, £7.59 is a topical spray that cools the skin and is even prescribed on the NHS for moderate to severe cases and lastly Eau Thermale Avene's Thermal Spring Water Spray, £13, is a great handbag essential for calming skin on the go.
+Dove 0% Cucumber Deo, £2, is an antiperspirant spray that's perfume-free and based on aluminium salt to reduce excess sweating and Eau Thermale Avene's Thermal Spring Water Spray, £9.75, is a great handbag essential for calming skin on the go.

 4. "Leave the area as open and ‘ventilated’ as possible," advises Dr Williams, and try "cold water compresses and calamine lotion plus a light emollient (as calamine on its own can dry the skin and irritate a little)."
 I love Care's Aqueous Calamine Cream, £2, which has fixed my heat rash every year I've had it - buy online or find in your local pharmacy.

 5. Bathe it if needed in cool water.
-"If it's very itchy, try a colloidal oatmeal bath (try the Aveeno one, great for kids, or make your own oat bath at home with this guide) and use a mild topical steroid for a few days," adds Dr Bunting.
+"If it's very itchy, try a colloidal oatmeal bath (try the Aveeno Soothing Bath Treatment, £11.99, or make your own oat bath at home with this guide) and use a mild topical steroid for a few days," adds Dr Bunting.